 Everyone knows that fraud is a crime, but few people know the complexities involved with fraud cases and how many types of fraud there are.
 In fact, one crime could result in multiple fraud charges since each type of fraud charge involves a different specific aspect of the law.
-That is why anyone accused of fraud of any kind needs to contact a San Diego criminal lawyer as soon as possible.
+For example, if you ace accused of operating a Ponzi scheme, you could be charged with securities fraud, wire fraud, mail fraud, money laundering and more.
+That is why anyone accused of fraud of any kind needs to contact a criminal lawyer as soon as possible.
 In the meanwhile, here is a list of a few of the more common forms of fraud in San Diego County:

 - Identity Theft: When someone pretends to be another person in order to get access to their personal information, property or money.